Cwm Ebol quarry: Cwmebol Slab and Slate

 Cwm Ebol quarry started working on a small scale around 1860, worked by the Cwmebol Slab and Slate Co.
 Ltd. An open pit was dug into the slate vein, and initially slabs were worked in the mill next to the pit.
 The mill was powered by a waterwheel.
 In 1870 there were calls for a railway station to be built at Pennal, partly in anticipation of the output of Cwm Ebol.

 In early 1874, the company failed and the quarry was put up for sale.
 There was a fatal accident at the quarry on 30 April 1874, when quarryman Jacob Davies was crushed by a falling rock while working to clear an earlier fall.

 New Cwmebol Slate and Slab

 In 1875 the quarry was taken over by the New Cwmebol Slate and Slab Co.
 Ltd. The company built a new, lower mill which was completed in 1876, and they were exploring a second vein which they hoped could be worked to produce roofing slates.
 The company chairman was F. Thompson, and the quarry manager was R. G. Elwes.

 John Jenkins

 By 1883, the quarry had been purchased by John Jenkins of Aberystwyth.
 He remained the owner for the rest of the quarry's history.
+Jenkins had previously owned Gartheiniog quarry near Aberangell.
 In 1885, the quarry produced just 257 tons of finished product.

 There was another fatal accident on 26 June 1894.
 Hugh Owen was repairing a drive pelt in the mill, when he got pulled into the machinery and was crushed.
 He died on 1 July of head injuries.